tr-igem/esmuflily/docs/internals.md

 [Daniel Benjamin Miller](https://github.com/dbenjaminmiller).

-Draw a top, bottom, and middle segment of the glyph, as well as intermediate vertical bars (fitting segmensts).
+Draw a top, bottom, and middle segment of the glyph, as well as intermediate vertical bars (fitting segments).
 It assumes that the glyph is vertically symmetric.

     H       Height of the original glyph